-This nine day trip through Egypt takes in some of the very best the country has to offer; from exploring the Pyramids near Cairo, to cruising down the fertile banks of the Nile on the Steam Ship Sudan and shopping in Aswan's bustling markets.
+This ten day trip through Egypt takes in some of the very best the country has to offer; from exploring the Pyramids near Cairo, to cruising down the fertile banks of the Nile on the Steam Ship Sudan and shopping in Aswan's bustling markets.
 Enjoy exploring and learning about the fascinating relics of Ancient Egypt while making sure to also factor in plenty of relaxation.

 This morning board an international flight to Cairo and find yourself on Egyptian soil in less than five hours.
 Upon arrival, meet your driver at the airport and head straight to your hotel to freshen up and enjoy a leisurely dinner.

 Get up bright and early for breakfast this morning before being met by one of our expert guides and taken to explore Cairo's must-see sight - the Pyramids of Giza.

 These massive tombs were constructed on the orders of the Pharaohs some 4000 years ago and they certainly live up to the hype as one of the Seven Wonders of the World.
 You'll easily spend all morning roaming around the site - though you might not want to venture inside if you suffer from claustrophobia - and your guide will make sure you stop at the view point for a photo with Cairo sprawled in the background.
 As well as teaching you the fascinating history behind the Pyramids, your guide will direct you to the iconic Sphinx for another great photo opportunity.